 Because the brain processes all of the body’s signals, it houses major nerves to collect the information and get it to the proper section of the brain.

-There are 12 pairs of major nerves called cranial nerves and serve both sides of the body.
-All but two pairs—olfactory and optic—arise from the brain stem.
-These two pairs emerge from the brainstem.
+There are 12 pairs of major nerves called cranial nerves that serve both sides of the body.
+All but two pairs—olfactory and optic—emerge from the brain stem.
+These two pairs arise from the cerebrum.

 The cranial nerves and their responsibilities include:

 - Trigeminal: large sensory nerve of the face and head

 - Facial: facial expression

 - Vestibulocochlear: hearing and equilibrium of the inner ear

 - Glossopharyngeal: back of tongue, including taste senses, and the sylopharyngeus muscle in the throat